Ecorse River

-The Ecorse River is an 18.8 mi river in southern Michigan.
+The Ecorse River is a 18.8 mi river in southern Michigan.
 Because of its small size, it is often identified as Ecorse Creek.
 It flows through the Downriver section of Metro Detroit, and is a tributary of the Detroit River.
 The early French settlers named it the Rivière aux Écorces ("bark river").
 They named the river after the custom they observed of the local Native American tribe, who wrapped their dead in birch or elm bark, and buried them at the mouth of the river.
 The river has two branches, which meet at Council Point Park in the city of Lincoln Park, where chief Pontiac held a council in 1763 before attacking Fort Detroit.

 Description

 The river system consists of a 4.5 mi South Branch (10.7 mi when including the Sexton-Kilfoil Drain) and a 18.2 mi North Branch, which combine and run another 0.6 mi to the Detroit River.
 Elevations run from 670 ft above sea level in the northwest corner of the watershed to 575 ft at the Detroit River.
 Over a year, it has a mean flow of 3.2 cuft per second.
 The Ecorse River has a watershed of 43.4 sqmi.
 The north branch drains 18.75 sqmi and has tributaries designated the Trouton Drain, Freeman Drain, Black Creek, and the Douglas and Kelly Drain.
 The south branch has a drainage area of 12 sqmi, and tributaries include the Grams Drain in Southgate and the Brighton, Bondie, and the Sloss and Ganong Drains in Taylor.
 The rest of the watershed is drained by enclosed underground drains, the largest of which is the La Blanc Drain which enters the north branch about 500 ft north of the junction of the north and south branches.
 The La Blanc Drain drains 12 sqmi.